Wonderful subgroups of reductive groups and spherical systems

-If $H$ is any affine algebraic group, $\Lie\,H$ will denote its Lie algebra and $H^\circ$ its connected component containing the unit element $e\in H$, $H^r$ will be its radical and $H^u$ its unipotent radical, $Z(H)$ will be its center, $\N_K(H)$ will be its normalizer in $K$.

-We are now going to recall the basic definitions about wonderful varieties, see \cite{Lu01} and \cite{BL11} for further details and references.
+We recall here and in the next sections the basic definitions about wonderful varieties, see \cite{Lu01} and \cite{BL11} for further details, proofs and references.

-\begin{definition} A $G$-variety is called {\em wonderful} of rank $r$ if and only if it is smooth, complete, with $r$ smooth prime $G$-divisors $D_1,\ldots,D_r$ with normal crossings, such that the $G$-orbit closures are exactly all the intersections $\cap_{i\in I}D_i$, for any $I\subseteq\{1,\ldots,r\}$. \end{definition}
+\begin{definition} A $G$-variety is called {\em wonderful of rank $r$} if it is smooth, complete, with $r$ smooth prime $G$-divisors $D_1,\ldots,D_r$ with normal crossings, such that the $G$-orbit closures are exactly all the intersections $\cap_{i\in I}D_i$, for any $I\subseteq\{1,\ldots,r\}$. \end{definition}

 We will always assume that $Z(G)$ acts trivially on a wonderful $G$-variety.
-This is justified by the results of Luna in \cite{Lu01}, where the classification is reduced to the case where $G$ is adjoint.
+This is justified by the results of Luna in \cite{Lu01}, where the classification of wonderful varieties is reduced to the case where $G$ is adjoint.